christianconnett/Fallback/README.md

 ```

 ### Translate
-If only two plains are desired, just use an x on the z variable.
+If only two plains are desired, use an x on the z variable.
 ```scss
 // SCSS
 	@include translate(16, 16, x);